What is the Research Fund

 External collaborations (outside the three RCN partner hospitals) are possible; however, per the RCN Gift Agreement, budget expenditures to non-RCN institutions must be justified and approved.

-Research projects should be completed within 12-months of the agreement signature date.
-One 12-month no-cost extension may be requested at the six months date and upon submission of the progress and financial reports.
-A formal letter of request and revised timeline with an appropriate action plan is needed.
+Research projects should be completed within the timeframe of the agreement.
+One 12-month no-cost extension may be requested upon submission of the progress and financial reports.

 Chair’s Senior Advisor for Academic Programs